gabdube/native-windows-gui/readme.md

 * For those who wants to develop on Windows and want the smallest executable and memory footprint possible.
 * For those who don't like dependencies.
 NWG only requires some `winapi-rs` crates and do not depends on external "executable" code
 * For those who want a canvas to draw pretty things, NWG has a very powerful (and light) canvas build over Direct2D
 * For those who don't like to manage widgets (aka controls, aka stuff the user clicks on), NWG is for you.
-The UI manages the controls and the resources for you.
+The UI manages the controls and the resources.
 * For those who like documentation, NWG has one ( and I think it's pretty good ).
 Oh and its API is available online too: https://gabdube.github.io/native-windows-gui/
 * For those who want a light and simple API, NWG might be for you